amaiya/onprem/README.md

 pip install onprem
 ```

-For GPU support, see additional instructions below.
+For fast GPU-accelerated inference, see additional instructions below.

 ## How to use